openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 For shallow, simple sub-trees using XPath indexes rather than XML Fragments is often the easiest approach.
 However, if your sub-trees are deeper, more complex and varying then it can be unwieldy to use XPath indexes in which case XML Fragments may be the better option.

 #### Example 2: Associating Language Attributes to Textual Elements
-EQUELLA supports a multi-language edit box control that allows a contributor to complete a field in multiple languages.
+openEQUELLA supports a multi-language edit box control that allows a contributor to complete a field in multiple languages.
 The metadata produced by this control requires an attribute for each value indicating what language each element represents.
 For example: ```
 <metadata> <title> <string language="en">Hello!</string> <string language="fr">Bonjour!</string> <string language="de">Guten tag!</string>
 34
 </title> </metadata>